Girls on the Run: Heart & Sole

 The need for quality physical activity-based positive youth development (PYD) programs for Middle School girls is high.
 As girls mature from childhood to adolescence, levels of physical activity decline and risk for unhealthy outcomes like obesity, diabetes and depression may occur in the short and long term.
 Multiple factors are associated with lower physical activity among girls at this age such as perceived physical competence, self-esteem, and parental and peer support.
 In response to this need, Girls on the Run launched Heart & Sole, its program for middle school girls.

-Heart & Sole creates a positive, structured space for middle school girls to learn about themselves, explore new ideas, cultivate empathy, strengthen connections, and develop life skills that will help them as they move through adolescence and beyond.
-The Heart & Sole curriculum is rich with themes girls can relate to, addressing the whole girl—body, brain, heart, spirit and social connection—and building important social-emotional learning and life skills such as team building, developing a support system, boundary setting, decision making, asking for and providing help and more.
+Heart & Sole is a program for middle school girls that includes social-emotional learning and life skills development.
+The curriculum covers topics such as team building, establishing support systems, boundary setting, and decision-making.
+The program includes activities related to interpersonal connections and adolescent development.

-This program is accessible to all girls regardless of athletic ability or fitness level and considers the range of ages and varied experiences of middle schoolers.
+This program is accessible to all girls regardless of fitness level and considers the range of ages and varied experiences of middle schoolers.
 Physical activity includes strength and conditioning appropriate for this age group.
-As with the elementary program, Girls on the Run, the Heart & Sole season culminates with the Girls on the Run 5K, which is the celebratory event that underscores the confidence, competence, connection, character and caring they’ve been developing in the program and gives them a tangible sense of goal setting and achievement.
+As with the elementary program, Girls on the Run, the Heart & Sole season culminates with the Girls on the Run 5K, which is the celebratory event that underscores the confidence, competence, connection, character and caring the girls have been developing in the program and gives them a tangible sense of achievement.

 Camp GOTR

-Camp GOTR by Girls on the Run provides a one-of-a-kind opportunity for rising 3rd – 5th grade girls to develop self-confidence and learn life skills they can use now and as they grow. during this out-of-school time program, girls enjoy building friendships in a fun and inclusive setting that includes interactive games, being physically active, and expressing creativity through arts and crafts and storytelling.
-Led by caring and qualified Girls on the Run coaches, this camp combines the best of the Girls on the Run program with all the fun of camp.

-Camp GOTR is designed to address the physical, social and emotional development of girls of all abilities through fun and engaging lessons.
-Using an intentional curriculum that incorporates small and large group games, physical activity, interactive workshops, and individual reflection, girls learn valuable skills to help them build meaningful and positive connections with others.
+Camp GOTR is an out-of-school program for girls in 3rd to 5th grade operated by Girls on the Run.
+The program includes activities such as interactive games, physical activity, storytelling, and arts and crafts.
+The camp is led by coaches and incorporates elements of the Girls on the Run curriculum in a camp setting.